SPQRTeam/BHumanCodeWithSPQRBallPerceptor/README.md

 ### Results

-SPQR Ball Perceptor has been used by the SPQR Robot Soccer Team during the competitions of the Robocup German Open 2017.
+SPQR Ball Perceptor has been used by the [SPQR Team](http://spqr.diag.uniroma1.it/) during the competitions of the Robocup German Open 2017.

 [![SPQR Ball Perceptor](http://img.youtube.com/vi/KFxiFpezvw0/0.jpg)](http://www.youtube.com/watch?v=KFxiFpezvw0 "SPQR Ball Perceptor")